 The addition of tourism overnight units and associated facilities is proposed.
-The number of units and number of people remain the same as Alternative 1, however as per the Site Development Plan (See Appendix B), units 6, 26 and 27 have been shifted to fall outside of wetland areas.
+The number of units and number of people are the same in Alternative 1 and 2, however as per the Site Development Plan (See Appendix B), in Alternative 2, units 6, 26 and 27 have been shifted to fall outside of wetland areas.
 Units 7, 27 and 31 have been shifted to avoid sensitive botanical areas AND the campsite has been moved to avoid sensitive flufftail habitat.